Jurickson Profar Player Props: Rockies vs. Reds

-Jurickson Profar -- with a slugging percentage of .275 in his past 10 games (including no home runs) -- will be in action for the Colorado Rockies against the Cincinnati Reds, with Brandon Williamson on the mound, on June 19 at 7:10 PM ET.
+Jurickson Profar -- with an on-base percentage of .261 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Cincinnati Reds, with Ben Lively on the mound, on June 20 at 7:10 PM ET.

+He had a one-hit showing in his previous game (1-for-5) against the Reds.

 Jurickson Profar Game Info & Props vs. the Reds